 Clarity of mind means clarity of passion, too; this is why a great and clear mind loves ardently and sees distinctly what it loves. -Blaise Pascal

-In the hour and a quarter you spend with us, you’ll get an intellectual work-out, reading closely and talking with a blend of seriousness and play about the best things: and then you’ll leave refreshed and ready for more next week.
+In the hour and a quarter you spend with us, you’ll find the weekly practice you’ve been looking for: an intellectual work-out, reading closely the greatest works and talking with a blend of seriousness and play about the best things with people who care: and then you’ll leave refreshed and ready for more next week.

 Past seminars have included readings on Plato’s great works, readings on the theme of “law in times of public emergency”, the problems of popular elections and laissez-faire economics; Charles Darwin’s Origin of Species, and even Supreme Court Cases.
 Authors from Sallust and Cicero, to Abraham Lincoln; Adam Smith and Karl Marx to Keynes and Hayek.
 Most recently we have finished a lengthy series on Socratic Education, by means of the shorter Platonic dialogues.
 And we’re just about to announce the details for new 2018 offerings: “The Education Quartet” (Plato’s Republic, Dante’s Divine Comedy, Rousseau’s Emile and Hegel’s Phenomenology of Spirit) and a series or program on the Eastern Classics – from the magnificent Bhagavad-gita, to the dialogue between Confucius and Laozi, to two great classics in Buddhism.